garrandall/popular-music-data/tracks/i-m-so-thankful-the-ikettes.md

 For this, I'm so thankful to you

 Thank you, baby
-Ooh, thank you, baby
+Oh, thank you, baby
-Ooh, baby
+Oh, baby

 You're the flame
 Who set my soul on fire